 Forex slippage occurs when a market order is executed or a stop-loss closes the position at a different rate than set in the order.

-This is the price you set as a target that you expect the instrument will reach.
+This is the price you set as a target that you expect the instrument (i.e. currency pair) will reach.

-A measure of the frequency and extent of changes in a currency's value.
+Volatility is an indicator used to measure the frequency and extent of changes in a currency's value.

 Feeling confused?
 Check out our educational articles on forex trading.

 Still unsure?
-Use our broker finder to pick the best broker for you.
+Use our broker finder tool for a personalized broker recommendation.

 Forex trading glossary